How Clean Vehicles Are Saving the World

 You can choose any HyperSport model along with a 24, 36, or 48-month subscription plan – much like a mobile phone plan.
 At the end of your subscription, you can upgrade to a higher-performing model, for example, moving from an SX to an HS.

-This not only lowers life cycle emissions, it gives you the peace of mind of knowing you’re saving the world before, during, and after owning a HyperSport.
+This not only lowers life cycle emissions, but it also gives you the peace of mind of knowing you’re saving the world before, during, and after owning a HyperSport.

 Electric Motorcycles Can Prevent Accidents in a Way Gas Motorcycles Can’t